kundudeb/kundudeb.github.io/index.md

 4. Every student deserves to be treated with dignity and respect.

 ## Organization

+While I was a graduate student, I organized the weekly [GANITA seminars](http://www.fields.utoronto.ca/activities/20-21/ganita-seminar).
+Unfortunately, I can no longer attend these seminars regularly.
+If you are a number theorist ~~wandering in the Toronto region~~, eager to interact with others of your kind online, you are welcome to participate.
+Or better yet, give a talk!

 I co-organized a [mini-course on Iwasawa Theory](https://winter19.cms.math.ca/index.php/mini-courses/) at the 2019 CMS Winter Meeting.
 Here is a [PDF](CMS%20Winter%20meet.pdf).